Common buzzard: Status

 At least 238 common buzzards killed through persecution were recovered in England from 1975 to 1989, largely through poisoning.
 Persecution did not significantly differ at any time due this span of years nor did the persecution rates decrease, nor did it when compared to rates of last survey of this in 1981.
 While some persecution persists in England, it is probably slightly less common today.
 The buzzard was found to be the most vulnerable raptor to power-line collision fatalities in Spain probably as it is one of the most common largish birds, and together with the common raven, it accounted for nearly a third of recorded electrocutions.
-Given its relative abundance, the common buzzard is held as an ideal bioindicator, as they are effected by a range of pesticide and metal contamination through pollution like other raptors but are largely resilient to these at the population levels.
+Given its relative abundance, the common buzzard is held as an ideal bioindicator, as they are affected by a range of pesticide and metal contamination through pollution like other raptors but are largely resilient to these at the population levels.
 In turn, this allows biologists to study (and harvest if needed) the buzzards intensively and their environments without affecting their overall population.
 The lack of affect may be due to the buzzard's adaptability as well as its relatively short, terrestrially-based food chain, which exposes them to less risk of contamination and population depletions than raptors that prey more heavily on water-based prey (such as some large eagles) or other birds (such as falcons).
 Common buzzards are seldom vulnerable to egg-shell thinning from DDT as are other raptors but egg-shell thinning has been recorded.
 Other factors that negatively effect raptors have been studied in common buzzards are helminths, avipoxvirus and assorted other viruses.